Biruh776/Generate_Report/README.md

 - **Yearly CV Quality Control Reports:** These reports specifically focus on Coefficient of Variation (CV) quality control metrics on a yearly basis.

+- **Bi-monthly CV Quality Control Reports:** CV quality control violation reports for a two month period.

+- **Violation summary report:** A report containing all the violations and the recommended actions

 ## Output Examples